-Knowing their first IT contract would end in August 2019, Revenue Scotland went out to market to find the right replacement.
 Their overall goal was a digital-first taxation solution.
-One that could adapt to new legislation and support future service improvements.
+Established in 2015, they were quite a new department so they were looking for a solution that could adapt to new legislation and support future service improvements.

 Involved from the start was Strategy and Change Manager Alan Martin.
 He’d helped to set up Revenue Scotland and then worked on the search for the right solution partner: